 Please note that when you are using WorkOS default credentials, Microsoft's authentication flow will display WorkOS' name, logo, and other information to users.
 Once you register your own application and use its Microsoft Client ID and Microsoft Client Secret for the OAuth flow, you will have the opportunity to customize the app, including its name, logo, contact email, etc.

-If you haven’t already, be sure to register an application with Microsoft following Microsoft's instructions here.
+If you haven’t already, be sure to register an application with Microsoft following their documentation.

 IMPORTANT: When registering your app, select “Accounts in any organizational directory (Any Azure AD directory – Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)” for “Supported Account Types”.